IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/bar-chart.md

 ## $PlatformShort$ Stacked 100% Bar Chart

-The $ProductName$ Stacked 100% Bar Chart is identical to the $PlatformShort$ Stacked Bar Chart in all aspects except in their treatment of the values on X-Axis (bottom labels of the chart).
+The $PlatformShort$ Stacked 100% Bar Chart is identical to the $PlatformShort$ Stacked Bar Chart in all aspects except in their treatment of the values on X-Axis (bottom labels of the chart).
 Instead of presenting a direct representation of the data, the stacked 100 bar chart presents the data in terms of percent of the sum of all values in a data point.

 You can create this type of chart in the `XamDataChart` control by binding your data to a `Stacked100BarSeries`, as shown in the example below: